-Ed Goeas consults on an wide range of policy concerns such as education policy, health care, immigration law, and youth voting trends to name a few.
+Ed Goeas consults on a wide range of policy concerns such as education policy, health care, immigration law, and youth voting trends to name a few.
 Goeas has been widely published in professional and academic journals, including the Yale Law and Policy Review, on a variety of public policy issues based on his national research.
-Goeas has also worked on a number of foreign campaigns in Russia, Greece, Hungary, France, and the Philippines.
+Goeas has also worked on several foreign campaigns in Russia, Greece, Hungary, France, Ukraine and the Philippines.

-Frequently sought as a political analyst, Goeas regularly appears on national public affairs programs including: Meet the Press, This Week, Good Morning America, The Today Show, The News Hour with Jim Lehrer, FOX News, C-Span and CNN John King’s America.
+Frequently sought as a political analyst, Goeas regularly appears on national public affairs programs including: Meet the Press, This Week, Good Morning America, The Today Show, The News Hour with Jim Lehrer, FOX News, MSNBC and CNN..

-Ed Goeas is married to Lisa Goeas who serves as Vice President of Political Affairs for the National Federation of Independent Business (NFIB).
-Ed has two daughters, Jenn (31), Emma (12), and two sons Robert (8), and Bennett (4), and a grandson, William (1).
+Ed Goeas is married to Lisa Goeas, who served for ten years as Vice President of Political Affairs for the National Federation of Independent Business (NFIB), and was currently serves as Chief of Staff for newly elected Senator from Iowa, Joni Ernst.
+Ed has two daughters, Jenn (35), Emma (16), two sons, Robert (12), and Bennett (8), and two grandsons, William (5) and Charlie (1).